Kot-Zakhar/iTechArt-Tasks/README.md

 - To read csv file use library CsvHelper
 ### Advanced Requirements ###
 - [ ] Don't use CsvHelper to read records from csv file.
 Implement reading csv file using class StreamReader

+## 4: Money manager ##
+Description is provided in MoneyManager folder.